Tourism Industry Emerges From Downturn

 Growth is still unevenly spread across regions, according to comments from the industry's biggest trade fair in Berlin this week, with some destinations such as Egypt, China and Thailand facing a tough time due to political turmoil, security concerns or stricter regulations.

-Current tension between Russia and Ukraine also poses a risk to growth this year but overall, the number of international tourists is set to increase by 4 to 4.5 percent after reaching a record of almost 1.1 billion in 2013, the United Nations World Tourism Organization (UNWTO) said.
+Current tension between Russia and Ukraine also poses a risk to growth this year but overall, the number of international tourists is set to increase by 4 to 4.5 percent after reaching a record of almost 1.1 billion in 2013, the United Nations World Tourism Organisation (UNWTO) said.

 "We think that this (growth) will be consolidated again in 2014, 2015 and 2016 and beyond," Taleb Rifai, secretary general of the UNWTO told Reuters news agency.
 "It will not be 5 percent every year, but the important thing is that growth is consolidated."